-PAPER - RESEARCH PROPOSAL: To apply what you have learned in the course and enhance your writing skills, you will develop a proposal for a study that addresses a specific question that interests you.
-If you are a thesistrack student in psychology, this paper is intended to be used to write an initial draft of your thesis proposal and thus should be related to your advisor's program of research (for that reason, you should consult with your advisor before starting this paper).
+PAPER - RESEARCH PROPOSAL\: To apply what you have learned in the course and enhance your writing skills, you will develop a proposal for a study that addresses a specific question that interests you.
+If you are a thesis-track student in psychology, this paper is intended to be used to write an initial draft of your thesis proposal and for that reason, you should consult with your advisor before starting this paper.
 If you are a content-track or prevention science student, you could use this paper as an opportunity to develop your thinking about a study that you actually might want to conduct at some point.

-- First, you will write an introduction, which includes a literature review, your research questions, and the specific aims of your proposed project.
-This part of your paper should be approximately 8 pages long and is due by 6pm on October 26 (uploaded to Canvas, under "assignments"; one copy should also be emailed to your assigned peer).
-You will receive constructive and thoughtful feedback from me and a fellow student so that this section can be revised for your final paper. - Next, you will write the methods section of the paper, in which you propose a research project addressing the specific aims you already developed.
-The second part of your paper should be approximately 8 pages long and is due by 6pm on November 16 (uploaded to Canvas, under "assignments"; one copy should also be emailed to your assigned peer).
-You will receive constructive and thoughtful feedback on this part of the paper from me and a fellow student so that this section can be revised and included in your final paper. - The final research paper will be uploaded to Canvas by Thursday, December 14 by 6pm.
-It will be ~16 pages long and will include revised versions (using tracked changes or highlighted or bolded text) of your introduction and the proposed methodology for your project.
-If you turn your final paper in late, you will lose 4 points per day it is late. - More detailed information about the paper is available online and will be discussed in class.
+- First, you will write an introduction section, which includes a literature review and your (revised) specific aims/hypotheses for your proposed project.
+This part of your paper should be approximately 6-8 pages long and is due by 6pm on October 24 (uploaded to Canvas, under "assignments"; one copy should also be emailed to your assigned peer).
+You will receive constructive and thoughtful feedback from me and a fellow student so that this section can be revised for your final paper. - Next, you will write the methods section of the paper of your proposed research project.
+This part of your paper should be approximately 6-8 pages long and is due by 6pm on November 14 (uploaded to Canvas, under "assignments"; one copy should also be emailed to your assigned peer).
+You will receive constructive and thoughtful feedback on this part of the paper from me and a fellow student so that this section can be revised and included in your final paper. - \Your introduction and methods sections are each worth 17.5 points; any points deducted (not including lateness) can be earned back in your final paper if you sufficiently address the feedback provided.
+If you turn in either parts of the paper in late, you will lose 2 points per day it is late (if it is late more than 1 day, you will not receive a peer review). - The final research paper will be uploaded to Canvas by Thursday, December 12 by 11:59pm.
+It will be ~12-16 pages long and will include revised versions of your introduction and methods sections plus a title page, abstract, and (revised) reference list.
+Your final paper is worth 40 points and will represent your final grade on this assignment (35 points for your revised introduction and methods sections and 5 additional points).
+If you turn your final paper in late, you will lose 4 points per day it is late.